Wanjiru27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6.script that displays the third line of the file iacta 7.shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
-8.script that writes into the file ls_cwd_content the result of the command ls -la
+8.script that writes into the file ls_cwd_content the result of the command ls -la 9.script that duplicates the last line of the file iacta